CameronSWilliamson/MinecraftDiscordChat/README.md

     echo eula=true > eula.txt
     ```

-3. Either clone this repo and [build from source](###build-from-source) or download the latest release from [Releases](https://github.com/cameronswilliamson/minecraftdiscordchat/releases)
+3. Either clone this repo and [build from source](###build-from-source) or download the latest release from [Releases](https://github.com/cameronswilliamson/minecraftDiscordchat/releases)
 4. Place this file in `minecraft_server/plugins/` and open `minecraft_server/plugins/MinecraftDiscordChat/config.yml` and fill in the required fields:

     ```yaml
-    api_token: "YOUR_DISCORD_BOT_TOKEN"
+    api_token: "YOUR_Discord_BOT_TOKEN"
-    default_category_name: "The name of the discord category to use"
+    default_category_name: "The name of the Discord category to use"
-    default_server_id: "The server ID of the discord server to use"
+    default_server_id: "The server ID of the Discord server to use"
     # The following are optional
     default_text_channel_id: "The default text channel ID to use"
     default_voice_channel_id: "The default voice channel ID to use"